mendix/docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/_index.md

 ## 9 Solution Tab {#solution}

-These settings allow you to configure application destribution as an [Adaptive solution](/appstore/creating-content/sol-solutions-guide/).
+Settings on the **Solution** tab allow you to configure application distribution as an [adaptive solution](/appstore/creating-content/sol-solutions-guide/).

-If you want to distribute your app as an adaptive solution package and allow upgrades of it on implementation side, you need to *Enable solution adaptation* on this tab.
-The title of your App in App explorer will change to "Solution".
-The solution version will be displayed in square brackets afte ther App name.
+If you want to distribute your app as an adaptive solution package and allow upgrading it from the [implementer's side](/appstore/creating-content/sol-solutions-impl/), you need to **Enable solution adaptation** on this tab.
+The title of your app in the App Explorer will change to *Solution* and the solution version will be displayed after the app name.

-A distributable App must have a *Solution version* that you should set on this tab as well.
+A distributable app must have a **Solution version** that you can set on this tab.

-If you are [implementing a solution](/appstore/creating-content/sol-solutions-impl/), *Based on* field on this tab will show the version of the solution package your app is currently based on.
+If you are implementing a solution, *Based on* setting will show the version of the solution package your app is currently based on.

 ## 10 Miscellaneous Tab {#miscellaneous}